musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ```

-Then create helper function that will perform a post request and return a response based on the status of the upload when used in the `handlesubmit` function as illustrated below :
+Then create a helper function that will make a post request and return a response based on the status of the upload when used in the `handlesubmit` function as illustrated below :

 ```
 const uploadImage = async (base64EncodedImage) => {